Edwinexd/dsv-pvt/flutter_application/test/README.md

 - Which components to test

 ## Test Coverage
 Far from all widgets and components have been tested.
 Effort and time was primarly put into components that had computational logic.
+Testing of views/actual pages is limited due to most of their logic being fetching data from the backend which is tested in backend service tests anyway.